FAForever/faf-rust-replayserver/docs/extra_headers.rst

 with the following string: ``client_writer_token/<decimal number string>\0``.
 The returned number indicates the replay offset (same as in ``read_offset``) from which the client should resume writing.
-If the server does not find the corresponding reader, it will close the connection.
+If the server does not find the corresponding writer, it will close the connection.